jskinne3/portfolio/blog/ruby_tricks.md

 ```
 array = ['b', 'd', '|', 'a', '|', 'c']
 ```
 sort it in such a way that all the letters are in alphabetical order but the pipe (`|`) characters stay in the same place.
-The sorted letters should "flow around" the pipes, leaving them in place.
+The sorted letters should "flow around" the pipes without disturbing them.

 My approach is to extract from the array the smaller array of letters we want to sort, sort them, and then collate them back into the original array.